 Months of entry

-The programme aims:
+The PhD programme aims to:

 Qualification and course duration